1976 NSWRFL season: Grand final

 The Manly defence held and the Sea Eagles secured their third premiership in five seasons, while the Eels would have to wait five more years for their first.

-It was Bob Fulton's 213rd and final match for Manly after a brilliant ten-year career with the club and the grand final victory was largely credited to his experience and brilliance.
-He was full of emotion as he accepted the J.J.
-Giltinan Shield and was able to end his playing career at Manly on the highest note.
-He would later return to the club as a successful coach in the 1980s but first he would finish his playing years and then commence coaching at Eastern Suburbs (Fulton would join Easts in 1977, unable to resist a big-money offer from the club that was backed by one of Australia's richest men and a big supporter of the future rugby league Immortal, Kerry Packer).
+It was Bob Fulton's 213th and final match for Manly after a ten-year career with the club and the grand final victory was largely credited to his play.
+He accepted the J.J.
+Giltinan Shield and was able to end his playing career at Manly on a victory.
+He would later return to the club as a coach in the 1980s but first he would finish his playing years and then commence coaching at Eastern Suburbs (Fulton would join Easts in 1977, on an offer from the club that was backed by one of Australia's richest men and a supporter of the future rugby league Immortal, Kerry Packer).

 Manly's win was a triumph for the powerful triumvirate of Fulton, coach Frank Stanton and Secretary Ken Arthurson who would all go on to higher honours in the game.
 For Stanton, it was his first success in a coaching career which was to bring two premierships and two Ashes-winning Kangaroo tours.
 Arthurson had brought to the club players of a calibre to enable five Grand final appearances in the 1970s for four victories.
 He would go on to become the Chairman of the New South Wales Rugby League and later the Australian Rugby League.